stefanobianda/stefanobianda.github.io/_jobs/J5GSingul.md

   title: J4Viseca
 ---

-# CTO
+# Freelance Technical Consultant – EdTech MVP Collaboration

-Since December 2024
+From December 2024 to May 2025

 ## Description

-Responsible for overseeing the technical side of the business.
-- Product Owner & Scrum Master
+Independent collaboration on an innovative EdTech MVP, with no employment contract.

 ## Main Tasks
-- Define the long term strategy
+Developed the application backend using Spring Boot with RESTful APIs and full CRUD operations, enforcing role-based access control for specific functionalities to ensure security and business logic segregation.

-- Define the architecture
+- Define the technical scope and contribute to the business plan
-- Responsible for the cloud infrastructure
-- Responsible for the Software Development
+- Establish the foundation for scalable, secure, and reliable software development

 ## Tools Used
 - Source Control: GitHub